 How it works

 - Fill out an .
 The more information you can give us, the better we can assist you in developing your proposals and making your application.
-Please note: you many need a follow-up meeting (50% the cost of the initial meeting, with payment made prior to the meeting taking place).
+Please note: you may need a follow-up meeting (50% of the cost of the initial meeting, with payment made prior to the meeting taking place).

-- Email the completed form and the necessary plans and supporting documents to firstname.lastname@example.org, clearly identifying which service you're seeking based on the council's charging schedule.
-You can pay your planning fee online.
-Payment can also be made by credit or debit card via the contact centre on 01895 250230.
+- Email the completed form and the necessary plans and supporting documents to email@example.com, clearly identifying which service you're seeking based on the council's charging schedule.
+You can pay your planning fee online using the button below.

 - We will allocate a case officer to each formal pre-application submission.
 More complex proposals may require the involvement of other officers and the council retains absolute discretion as to who is involved in delivering the service.